 10 Are there alternative non-judicial means for solving issues relating to a divorce without going to court?

 Lithuanian legislation provides for no alternative non-judicial means of resolving issues relating to the divorce, so these can be resolved only by going to court.

 11 Where should I lodge my application (petition) for divorce/legal separation/marriage annulment?
 Which formalities must be respected and which documents should I attach to my application?

 An application for a divorce by mutual agreement of the spouses must be filed with the district court (apylinkės teismas) of the place of residence of one of the spouses.
-The application must state the grounds for the divorce and how the applicant will fulfil his or her obligations towards the other spouse and their minor children and must contain any other data specified in Article 384 of the Code of Civil Procedure (Civilinio proceso kodeksas).
+The application must state the grounds for the divorce and how the applicant will fulfil his or her obligations towards the other spouse and their minor children and must give any other of the particulars specified in Article 384 of the Lithuanian Code of Civil Procedure (Civilinio proceso kodeksas).

 An application for a divorce at the request of one of the spouses, must be filed with the district court of the place of residence of the applicant.